shricubed/Team7-fix/Projects/P3/README.md

 -

 #### is_ghost_in_range()
-- Inserted all of the possible movement locations (1 space up, down, left, right) into an `Arraylist` amd went through the that list of adjacent locations to see if any contained a Ghost.
+- Inserted all of the possible movement locations (1 space up, down, left, or right) into an `Arraylist` amd went through the that list of adjacent locations to see if any contained a Ghost.
 If any of them did, then return true, othewise return false.
 -

 #### consume()